 There’s no question that building great inbound links to your site is hard work.
-While many site owners resort to spamming blog comment sections to get their backlinks, that’s neither necessary, nor effective for your SEO efforts.
+While many site owners resort to spamming blog comment sections to get their backlinks, that’s neither necessary nor effective for your SEO efforts.

-But link building doesn’t need to be as tough as most people make it.
-Think of it like social media -- if you’re a source of great content and you get it in front of the right people, they’re going to share it.
+Thankfully, link building strategies aren't as tough to implement as many people say they are.
+Think of it like social media — if you’re a source of great content, and you get it in front of the right people, they’re going to share it.

 The right backlinks can do two great things for your website: